jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 5.1 Clearing Activities

-**Conditions:**
+**To clear activities:**
-1. Must be in a specific trip
+1. You must select into the trip you want to clear the activities from.
-2. Cannot be the owner of the trip
+2. You must be the owner of the trip.

 Reset completed activities: